Your day-by-day itinerary

 Today, you’ll be up before the sun to get to Machu Picchu for dawn.
 Arriving early, you can beat the tourist crowds, take a perch at the viewpoint and wait for the magic to happen.
 As the sun heats the valley, the wisps of mist wrapped around Machu Picchu will lift, revealing the Lost City of the Incas in its full glory.
 It’s a moment that you’re unlikely to forget.

-Undiscovered until 1911, it’s somewhere completely crammed with mystery and magic.
+Undiscovered until 1911, it’s a vast and spellbinding place which is difficult to compare.
 You’ll explore the ruins as part of a group, along with an official guide, in keeping with Peruvian Law introduced to protect the site.
 If you have the time and the stamina, you can climb one of the surrounding peaks before leaving the complex.
 Afterwards, you’ll take the bus back to Aguas Calientes, where you’ll wait to board your train for Cusco.

 Combine this trip with...